Peanut and tree nut allergy

 People with any nut allergy should avoid all types of new nuts in their diet until advised otherwise by their allergy specialist, but may continue to eat other nuts that they were eating regularly prior without any reactions.

-By law, any product that may contain peanuts or tree nuts (or even tiny amounts of these nuts) must include that information on the food labelling.
+By law, any product that contains peanuts or tree nuts (or even tiny amounts of these nuts) must include that information on the food labelling.
 Some manufacturers will label their products as possibly containing traces of nuts due to other foods that are processed at the same facility.

 Refined nut oils (not cold pressed) have been shown to be safer for children with allergies.
 However, it is difficult to guarantee the oil is sufficiently refined and all traces of the nut protein have been removed.
 In general, it is safest to avoid all nut oils if your child has a severe allergy.